relidaning/besmart/README.md

 # BeSmart
-BeSmart are couple of flask apps that help you to be smart
+BeSmart are a series of flask apps that help you become start

 ## Countcring

 NVM

-port 5000
+Port 5000

 ## Checkin

-The completion status of your schedule port 5020
+The completion status of your schedule

+Port 5020

 ## StudyPlan

-Recording you study plan and providing basic data for the Review app port 5030
+Records of your studing plan and basic datas for the Review app

+Port 5030

 ## Account

 TBD

-port 5040
+Port 5040

 ## Encourager

-To generate a powerful and uplifting sentence to encourage yourself port 5050
+To generate a powerful and uplifting sentence to encourage yourself

+Port 5050

 ## Timer

-port 5060
+Port 5060

 ## Totos

 A todo app

-port 5070
+Port 5070

 ## Review

 TBD

-port 5080
+Port 5080

 ## LanguageReactorController

 TBD

-port 5090
+Port 5090

 ## Grocery
 A software downloading web page.

-port 5100
+Port 5100

 TBD:
 - Alipay